ThomasWeiser/todomvc-elmfire/README.md

 ## Future Work

-- ElmFire will provide a means for [auto syncing a Dict](https://github.com/ThomasWeiser/elmfire-extra) with a Firebase object.
-  We will use it here to simplify the server interop.
-Beta version in branch [elmfire-extra](https://github.com/ThomasWeiser/todomvc-elmfire/tree/elmfire-extra)
 - Explore architectural variations
     - Componentize the model: split it into a shared part and a local part where the local part depends on the shared part but not the other way round.